crabcanon/angular-es6-demo/README.md

 #### 2. Why not to use bower?

-* Some amazing libs don't support bower anymore, for example Mapbox.
+* Some amazing libs don't support bower anymore, for example [Mapbox](https://github.com/mapbox).
 * [Bower is effectively not developed anymore.](https://github.com/mapbox/mapbox-gl-js/issues/1342)
 * It's a good practice to let npm handle everything somehow.
 No need to add one more layer.
-* It requires more complicated tasks in Gulpfile in order to run.
+* It requires more configurations in Gulpfile to run the app if using bower.

 #### 3. Why to use jspm?

 * JSPM is based on the standard of ES2015 modules and System loader API.
-Currently, Loader API is just the API of browsers and hasn't been able to be parts of ES2015(we only have a proposal from WHATWG for now).
-But once it becomes a standard specification, integrated with HTTP/2, we can write ES2015 modules without building.
+Currently, Loader API is the API of browsers and hasn't been able to be parts of ES2015(we only have a proposal from WHATWG for now).
+But once it becomes a standard specification, with the integration of HTTP/2, we are able to write ES2015 modules without building.
 * But of course, it seems like JSPM is heavier(45k after compile) and not powerful enough compared to Webpack in current phase.

 #### 4. I choose to be a web developer.